rastersoft/autovala/wiki/Using-Autovala.md

         bzr checkout lp:~elementary-apps/+junk/cmake-modules

 This will create a folder called *cmake-modules*.
 Inside it will be a folder called *cmake*.
-Copy the later to your project folder.
+Copy the later to your project folder, overwriting the existing files (this will keep the files needed for Valadoc).

 The first thing to do is to initializate the project.
 This is done by calling autovala in your desired project's folder with: